 - Ruminating — the thinking of distress, also known as ‘overthinking’, which takes away your happiness and peace.

-- Planning — the ubiquitous kind of thinking we are born to do every day of our life, perhaps from even before the age that we learn to think!
+- Planning — the ubiquitous kind of thinking we are born to do every day of our life, perhaps even before the age that we learn to think!
 How do you plan your goals?

 Let us be very clear here that those things that teens and post-teens do are mostly outside the realm of our understanding, so it’s safe to group them under ‘cryptic’.

-And then, as grown ups, we have our reading options explode — we read newspapers, sales charts, annual projections, balance sheets, business books, self improvement articles, and a lot of ‘garbage’.
-So read if you may, read if you must.
-This is the easiest thing to do on this list.
+Then, as grown-ups, our reading options explode : we read newspapers, sales charts, annual projections, balance sheets, business books, articles on self-improvement, and a plethora of pretentious garbage.
+So, read if you can and read if you must.
+This is the easiest thing to do on the list.

-A great book we recommend you to read: Gut: The Inside Story of Our Body’s Most Underrated Organ by the science star Giulia Enders.
-It is a cheeky up-close and personal guide to the secrets and science of our digestive system.
+A great book we recommend you to read is Gut: The Inside Story of Our Body’s Most Underrated Organ by the science star Giulia Enders.
+It is a cheeky, up-close, and personal guide to the secrets and science of our digestive system.

 We wonder why no health article has ever explored this aspect, perhaps because they might feel it’s too far below their standards.

 Right then, the kinds of exercises we can do from there are:

 - Neck rotation — Bob your head in slow rotation around your neck, clockwise and anticlockwise, and repeat.
-This is known to release a lot of stress (lactic acid and nitrogen gas, in scientific terms) that gets collected in the joints and muscles around your neck.
+We know this releases a lot of stress (lactic acid and nitrogen gas, in scientific terms) that gets collected in the joints and muscles around your neck.

 - Hands over head — Spread your arms to your side and slowly bring them up to above your head, go down, and repeat.

-- Forward bend— Bend your upper body, the torso, forwards so that your chest touches your thighs, raise up, and repeat.
+- Forward bend— Bend your upper body, the torso, forwards so that your chest touches your thighs, raise your torso back up, and repeat.

-Of course you’ll breathe!
-What we profess here is practice deep breathing.
+Of course, you’ll breathe!
+What we profess here is to practice belly breathing.
 Take in a long, slow breath through your nostrils while filling up your chest, hold for a count of five, and release it slowly through your mouth.